sap-tutorials/Tutorials/tutorials/cp-mobile-cards-create-sales-push/cp-mobile-cards-create-sales-push.md

 Watson is a salesperson who has created a Sales Order.

 Alice is the sales manager who needs to approve this request.
 However, Alice has 20 salespeople reporting to her.
 Thus, she wants to be immediately notified when a new request is created.

-Furthermore, since she is constant contact with her colleagues, she is aware of the upcoming sales orders.
-Thus, she wants the ability to approve the order as fast as possible.

 [DONE]
 [ACCORDION-END]